Inter-American Foundation: History

 With his articles in the magazine Foreign Affairs and his book The Engines of Change, Harvard professor George C. Lodge significantly influenced the intellectual climate that led to the passage of the IAF's enabling legislation.
-Most notably, Lodge wrote that poverty was the greatest threat to U.S. interests in the Americas.
-In “U.S. Aid to Latin America: Funding Radical Change,” which appeared in Foreign Affairs in July 1969., he urged creation of an “American Foundation [to] find and fund the engines of change which work directly to revolutionize Latin American social and political structures.”
+Lodge wrote that poverty was the greatest threat to U.S. interests in the Americas.
+In "U.S. Aid to Latin America: Funding Radical Change", which appeared in Foreign Affairs in July 1969, he urged creation of an American Foundation which would revolutionize the social and political structures in Latin America.
 Lodge was appointed to the IAF's founding board of directors in 1971.

 Representative Dante B. Fascell (D-Fla.) was the architect of the legislation to establish the Inter-American Social Development Institute (ISDI), which would later be renamed the Inter-American Foundation.
 The ISDI represented a redesigned form of foreign aid to channel development assistance directly to grassroots and civil society groups in developing countries.
 Congress designed the agency with a unique characteristic: gift authority, the ability to accept and channel contributions to its grantees: “[The IAF] may accept money, funds, property, and services of every kind by gift, device, bequest, grant, or otherwise, and make advances, grants, and loans to any individual, corporation, or other body of persons, whether within or without the United States of America, or to any government or governmental agency, domestic or foreign, when deemed advisable by the Foundation in furtherance of its purposes."

 According to the OECD, The United States’ total official development assistance (ODA) (USD 55.3 billion, preliminary data) increased in 2022, mainly due to support to Ukraine, as well as increased costs for in-donor refugees from Afghanistan.
 ODA represented 0.22% of gross national income (GNI).